TxnLab/use-wallet/README.md

   - `network`: The network to be set as active.

+##### `getWallet(walletId: WalletId): BaseWallet | undefined`

+- Returns a wallet instance by ID.

+  - `walletId`: The ID of the wallet to be retrieved.

 ##### `resumeSessions(): Promise<void>`

-- Refreshes/resumes the sessions of all wallets.
+- Re-initializes the connected wallet(s) from persisted storage when the app mounts.
+Framework adapters handle this automatically.

 ### Properties

 ##### `wallets: BaseWallet[]`

-- Returns all wallet instances.
+- Returns all initialized wallet instances.

 ##### `activeNetwork: NetworkId`